cs230-stanford/cs230-code-examples/pytorch/nlp/README.md

 ```
 python train.py --data_dir data/small --model_dir experiments/base_model
 ```
-It will instantiate a model and train it on the training set following the parameters specified in `params.json`.
+It will instantiate a model and train it on the training set following the hyperparameters specified in `params.json`.
 It will also evaluate some metrics on the development set.

 4. __Your first hyperparameters search__ We created a new directory `learning_rate` in `experiments` for you.
 Now, run
 ```